 Finally, every gift has a purpose, and it is my desire to harness my gifts and abilities to find full expression while using them to positively impact others through Music, Art, and Science Innovation.

-Tobore is also a huge fan of the Marvel Cinematic Universe (MCU), and some of her endeared TV shows include Madam Secretary, Sherlock Holmes, The Simpsons, and Shuga.
+Tobore is also a huge fan of the Marvel Cinematic Universe (MCU), and some of her endeared TV shows include Madam Secretary and Sherlock Holmes.

-A lover of the arts, her taste in music is largely influenced by her father's collections, and a wide genre of artistes including India Arie, Mary Mary, Asa, Elvis Presley, and Michael Jackson, as well as Imagine Dragons, Sam Cooke, Maroon 5, Adekunle Gold and Bez.
+A lover of the arts, her taste in music is largely influenced by her father's collections, and a wide genre of artistes including India Arie, Mary Mary, Asa, Elvis Presley, and Michael Jackson, as well as Imagine Dragons, Burna Boy, Sam Cooke, Maroon 5, and Adekunle Gold.

-On everything books, her favorite authors include Malcolm Gladwell, Myles Munroe, A.R.
+On everything books, her favorite authors include Toluse Olorunnipa, Malcolm Gladwell, Myles Munroe, A.R.
 Bernard, Francine Rivers and Esther Grey, among others.

-Tobore Oro Edema is a bioengineer, writer, singer, and social innovator with over 14 years of active involvement in civic engagement, community service and the leadership and capacity building of young women and girls in Nigeria.
+Tobore Oro Edema-Olorunnipa is a bioengineer, an aspiring writer, singer, and social innovator with over 14 years of active involvement in civic engagement, community service and the leadership and capacity building of young women and girls in Nigeria.

 Tobore started her journey in civic engagement as a 13-year-old while in secondary school, during which time she had a defining moment at a workshop she attended on Human Trafficking and Gender Inequality.